Lip Piercing Healing Times

 What follows a piercing is an intricate healing process, which is where you play your part.
 Our bodies can be delicate and require much care and attention, especially when it comes to lip piercings.

 The moment your foot steps out that door, it’s on you.
-Providing the area with the necessary care and attention will promote healthy healing.
+Providing the area with the necessary care and attention will promote healthy and fast healing.

 Most lip piercings should take 6-8 weeks to completely heal although a few types can take up to 3 months.
 Monroe and medusa piercings are two types that generally take longer to heal.
 By looking after the wound and keeping it bacteria-free, your lip piercing should quickly and efficiently.